-IMPORTANT NOTE: The checking will not include checking if MPlayer and FFmpeg are installed.
-For detailed information regarding the usage of MPlayer see section 2.3.1 or the usage of FFmpeg see section 2.3.2.
+IMPORTANT NOTE: The checking will not include checking if FFmpeg is installed.
+For detailed information regarding the usage of FFmpeg see section 2.3.1.

 After the initial configuration (see chapter 6), you are able to start pDLNA by executing the following command: